What We Do

 Child support payments can be modified in response to major life changes, such as receiving a promotion or being laid off.

 At times, supported parents need legal support in pursuing child support enforcement if the co-parent makes late or reduced payments—or stops paying entirely.

 At Jacobs Berger, our experienced family law attorneys can help you navigate the child support process.
 We also work with clients pursuing child support modifications, enforcement, and temporary child support during the divorce process.

 Not all families are determined solely by biology.
 Adoption, reproductive technology efforts, multi-parent families, and lived experience can lead to complex family structures.

 When familial relationships are more complex or nuanced than those already defined under the law, legal agreements and counsel may be needed to legally identify and/or preserve them.

 The purpose of such agreements is to clearly define rights and responsibilities should family structure change in the future—whether due to divorce, death, or other unforeseen events.

-The attorneys at our New Jersey family law firm can provide creative solutions to help maintain these relationships through legal agreements or representation during a divorce.
+The family law attorneys at our Morristown family law firm can provide creative solutions to help maintain these relationships through legal agreements or representation during a divorce.